gtuck/web3400-Course-Docs/projects/01/description.md

 <!-- END YOUR CONTENT -->
 ```

-2. **PHP Processing**: At the following PHP code to the top of your `register.php` file, this code will process the form data, check if the username is unique, insert data into the database, and generate an activation link and complete the account activation.
+2. **PHP Processing**: Add the following PHP code to the top of your `register.php` file, this code will process the form data, check if the username is unique, insert data into the database, and generate an activation link and complete the account activation.

 ```php
 <?php